jidongbsu/cs452-file-system/README.md

 struct inode *audi_iget(struct super_block *sb, unsigned long ino);
 ```

 The second argument here is the inode number.
+Note that the caller of *lookup*() does not know the inode number, which means at this moment you can not deduce the inode number from the dentry.
+Rather, you should find out the inode number from the parent directory's dentry table.

 3. update the parent directory's last accessed time to current time. (refer to the *create*() implementation section to see how to update this).
 4. call *mark_inode_dirty*() to mark the parent's inode as dirty so that the kernel will put the parent's inode on the superblock's dirty list and write it into the disk.